Ben Fogle: Personal life

 In 2006, Fogle married Marina Hunt.
 Their first child, a boy named Ludovic Herbert Richard Fogle, was born in 2009.
 Their second child, a girl named Iona, was born in 2011.
 In 2014, they had a stillborn son, Willem; Marina also nearly died after suffering an acute placental abruption at 33 weeks.

 While filming a series of Extreme Dreams in Peru in 2008, Fogle contracted leishmaniasis, which left him bedridden for three weeks on his return home.
 He was treated at London's Hospital for Tropical Diseases.
 Fogle went on to make a documentary, Make Me a New Face, about children in Ethiopia suffering from flesh-eating bacteria called noma.
 The documentary was broadcast on BBC Two in 2010.

 Fogle has had an acting cameo on the television programme Hotel Babylon.

 On 20 February 2013, BBC Newsbeat published an article stating that he had claimed that his drink had been spiked at a pub in Gloucestershire.
 He described the effects as making him try to jump out of a window, and he subsequently spent a night in hospital.

+In 2023 Fogle suffered what he described as a "complete breakdown", suffering from "nausea, crippling anxiety and paranoia" from which he later recovered.